-Dindonette has managed to return the girl to her youth, but the poor fellow is an old man, getting more decrepit by the second.
+Dindonette has managed to return the girl to her youth, but the poor fellow has grown into an old man, getting more decrepit by the second.

-I haven't the first idea what to do for him.
-Oh, I'm too old for this!
+I haven’t the faintest idea what to do for him.
+Oh, I’m too old for this!

 The Weary Old Fairy Selnozoura in A Fairy’s Blunder, Grey Fairy Book.
 Picture by Fanny Y. Cory.